 Provide comprehensive, skillful, cost effective emergency and non-emergency health care services to the Lancaster community while continuing to evolve with changing health care needs.

 On February 27, 1996, Lancaster EMS (also known as 'LEMSA') was incorporated as a nonprofit 501 (c) (3) emergency medical services association.
-This was the result of a consolidation between the Advanced Life Support (ALS) of St. Joseph Hospital (now Lancaster Regional Medical Center), which originally launched into operation in 1972, and those of Community Hospital of Lancaster, who's pre-hospital ALS service originated in 1977.
+This was the result of a consolidation between the Advanced Life Support (ALS) of St. Joseph Hospital, which originally launched into operation in 1972, and those of Community Hospital of Lancaster, whose pre-hospital ALS service originated in 1977.

 At 0700 hours on April 28th, 1996, the new entity became operational.
 This new service was responsible for providing 9-1-1 ALS service to eighteen municipalities across Lancaster County.
 To do this, Lancaster EMS operated ALS units at five separate sites.
 Additionally, Lancaster EMS leased EMS personnel to multiple independent EMS agencies to assist with staffing needs.

 One of the agencies leasing personnel from Lancaster EMS was the East Lampeter Ambulance Association.
 This ambulance company, which had been serving its area since August of 1948, merged into Lancaster EMS in November of 1997, the first BLS agency to do so.
 As a result, Lancaster EMS's role was now expanded to encompass all aspects of EMS response in the area previously served by the East Lampeter Ambulance Association.
 This move led to a period of rapid growth and development for our organization.